Stalbetut is one of several places in Hod HaSharon that allows self-picking strawberries. Let’s visit the farm and compare it to others.

 Strawberries are different from other fruits and berries.
 They do not become ripe together.
 When you come to a plant, you can see some beautiful ripe red ones and nearby green ones, and they are growing together.

 The strawberries grow in rows with narrow passages and close to the ground.
-Thus kids can quickly pick them up, but less suitable for people with back problems.
+Thus kids can quickly pick them up, but this activity is less suitable for people with back problems.

 Agronen Self-picking in Gedera is one of the places in Israel where strawberries grow above ground.

-I took pauses from eating the berries and tried different shooting ideas 😉
+I took pauses from eating the berries and tried different photography ideas 😉

 We ate the strawberries straight from the plants.
 The farm is organic.
-But if you worry about sand and dirt (unlike most Israelis), I have to disappoint you.
+But I have to disappoint you if you worry about sand and dirt (unlike most Israelis).
 I have not seen any place where you can wash the fruits (as opposed to other agritourism attractions, for example: Picking Cherries at Odem).

-Besides picking strawberries, there were several activities for kids (drawing and makeup), but these were quite short and served as a small addition to the self-picking experience.
+Besides picking strawberries, there were several activities for kids (drawing and makeup), but these were relatively short and served as a small addition to the self-picking experience.

 We spent around two hours at Stalbetut field.
 As long as you do not expect anything besides strawberry picking, you will most likely enjoy this experience.